mindspore-ai/models/research/audio/wavenet/README.md

 # [WaveNet Description](#contents)

 WaveNet is a deep neural network for generating raw audio waveforms.
 The model is fully probabilistic and autoregressive, with the predictive distribution for each audio sample conditioned on all previous ones.
-We support training and evaluation  on both GPU and CPU.
+We support training and evaluation  on Ascend, GPU, and CPU.

-[Paper](https://arxiv.org/pdf/1609.03499.pdf): ord A, Dieleman S, Zen H, et al. Wavenet: A generative model for raw audio
+[Paper](https://arxiv.org/pdf/1609.03499.pdf): Oord A, Dieleman S, Zen H, et al. Wavenet: A generative model for raw audio.

 # [Model Architecture](#contents)